Overview

 Targets tab

-Here, you'll see a list of all targets included in the scan, a coloured dot (to indicate the target's status) and a count of the issues found (colour-coded by severity).
+Here, you'll see a list of all targets included in the scan, a coloured dot (to indicate the target's status), and a count of the issues found (colour-coded by severity).

-Using the drop-downs, you can filter the list by target, tag or issue severity and by clicking on one of the three boxes, you can filter by target status.
+Using the drop-downs, you can filter the list by target, tag, or issue severity, and by clicking on one of the three boxes, you can filter by target status.

-Scanned authenticated URLs tab
+Scanned URLs tab

 How do I access a scan's detail page?